NA-MIC/ProjectWeek/PW27_2018_Boston/Projects/Multivariate_Functional_Shape_Data_Analysis_and_Distributed_learning/README.md

 ## Objective

-1. Develop a system to allow users of the website to use a statistical model (MFSDA) with their own data
+1. Develop a system to allow users of the website to use a statistical model (MFSDA)
 2. Develop systems to allow users to use deep learning models about bony changes and disease changing in TMJ OA

 ## Approach and Plan